Brucephalus/Textbooks/Prosocial.md

 Weak men retaliate because they can’t contain themselves.
 Strong men choose not to retaliate because they _can_.
 Forgiveness isn’t submission.
 It’s assertion: a declaration that you don’t need vengeance to validate your worth.
 It’s a flex of inner control—quiet, grounded, and immovable.

 Forgiveness isn’t a surrender—it’s a calculated reallocation of force.
 You stop bleeding energy into wounds that no longer serve you.
 You keep your posture upright, your focus forward, your hands free to _build_.
 You don’t forgive because you’ve lost the fight.
 You forgive because you’ve _outgrown_ it.

-Expansion of Topic **8.1.4.1 Your Code Is Your Spine** results in meaningful, non-speculative substance and is within scope.

 #### 8.1.3 Defend People Who Can’t Defend Themselves